velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.dataset_name}}/README.md

 ├── README.md          <- this file
 ├── RELEASE-NOTES.md   <- dataset release notes
-├── DATASET-LICENSE    <- license for data components of the dataset ├── DATASET-NOTICE     <- copyright notices for third-party data included in │                         the dataset
+├── DATASET-LICENSE    <- license for data components of the dataset ├{% if cookiecutter.includes_third_party_data == "yes" %}── DATASET-NOTICE     <- copyright notices for third-party data included in
+│                         the dataset
-├── SOFTWARE-LICENSE   <- license for software components of the dataset ├{% if cookiecutter.software_license == "Apache License 2.0" %}── SOFTWARE-NOTICE    <- copyright notice for the software components of the
+├{% endif %}── SOFTWARE-LICENSE   <- license for software components of the dataset ├{% if cookiecutter.software_license == "Apache License 2.0" %}── SOFTWARE-NOTICE    <- copyright notice for the software components of the
 │                         dataset
 ├{% endif %}── Makefile           <- Makefile containing useful shortcuts (`make` rules).